SECTION 9040 - EROSION AND SEDIMENT CONTROL

 c.
 Includes: Unit price includes, but is not limited to, dewatering and off-site disposal of the outlet structure, concrete base, emergency spillway, and accumulated sediment.

 d.
-Does Not Include: Unit price does not include earthwork required to remove the sediment basin and restoration of the area to finished grade.
+Does Not Include: Unit price does not include earthwork required to remove the temporary sediment basin and restoration of the area to finished grade.

 1. Installation: